BestCoffeeMakersInfo☕️

 Jennifer’s Rating: 4.2 Stars

-Welcome to my Keurig K-Duo review…Well done Keurig!!
+Welcome to my Keurig K-Duo review…Well done, Keurig!!
 Finally, they’ve brought out their first dual-function brewer.
-You are now officially able to go to your Keurig for not just a single cup but a full pot just in time if company is coming, or it’s the weekend and you want to take it easy and sip slowly.
+You can now officially go to your Keurig for a single cup and a full pot just in time if the company is coming or it’s the weekend, and you want to take it easy and sip slowly.

 Although it hasn’t been out very long, it appears to be making a great dent in kitchens.
-I realize that the day is young and we need more time to see what the future holds.
+I realize the day is young, and we need more time to see the future.
 But for now, let’s take a look!

 • 12-cup carafe capability in addition to single-serve